 About cluster networks

-Each cluster network has an associated cluster network profile that describes the type of components that it can connect with.
-Within the cluster network are a set of basic networking abstractions to provide you with the flexibility and control you need to configure high performance workloads.
+Each cluster network has an associated cluster network profile that defines the type of components that it can connect with.
+Within the cluster network is a set of basic networking abstractions, such as instances, interfaces, and subnets, giving you the flexibility and control that you need to configure high-performance workloads.

 Key features include: